cmwall/blanket-animation/README.md

 An object describing the initial styling of each child component.

-**THIS IS NOT SET BY DEFAULT IF YOU PASS YOUR OWN ANIMATION IN**.
-The reason for this is because the component cannot know exactly what you are animating.
-If you do not intend to animate opacity, we do not want to set the initial opacity to 0.
-Instead, if an animation is passed in, you must specify the initial style of each child component.
+Initial style is always applied by the default value unless passed in as a prop. **If you do not intend to add the initial style of opacity 0, you must pass your own style object in**.

 Default: